madaster/madaster.github.io/be/nl/index.md

 Meer informatie over de releases vindt u hier:

-More information about the releases can be found here:

 * <a href="/files/nl/Madaster Releasenotes 2022.pdf" target="_blank">Release 2022</a>
 * <a href="/files/nl/Madaster Releasenotes 2021.pdf" target="_blank">Release 2021</a>